Michael Beasley, B.A.

 Home base: Santa Fe, NM

-Tom Ribe is a long-time public land and national park advocated based in Santa Fe, New Mexico.
+Tom Ribe is a co-founding Board member of FUSEE and a long-time public land and national park advocate based in Santa Fe, New Mexico.
 He has his MS in Environmental Studies from the University of Oregon and has worked in interpretation and fire for the National Park Service at Sequoia and Kings Canyon National Parks, Yosemite, and Bandelier National Monument.
-He is author of Inferno by Committee, a book on the Los Alamos (Cerro Grande) Fire that was published June 2010.
+He is author of Inferno by Committee: A History of the Cerro Grande Fire and the Rise of New Mexico Megafires, published June 2010.
 He is Executive Director of Caldera Action, advocating for National Park Service management of the Valles Caldera National Preserve and works on a variety of issues related to national parks and personal health.

 Karen Wood, B.S., C.P.A.